realm/unity-examples/tutorials/persistance-comparison-series/BinaryWriterReader/binary_reader_writer.md

 First we define a name for the file that will hold the data (1).
 If no additional path is provided, the file will just be saved in the project folder when running the game in the Unity editor or the game folder when running a build.
 This is fine for the example.

 Whenever we click on the capsule (2) and increment the hit count (3), we need to save that change.
 First, we open the file that is supposed to hold the data (4) by calling `File.Open`.
-It takes two parameters, the file name which we defined already and a `FileMode`.
-Since we want to create a new file the `FileMode.Create` option is the right choice here.
+It takes two parameters: the file name, which we defined already, and a `FileMode`.
+Since we want to create a new file, the `FileMode.Create` option is the right choice here.

-Using this `FileStream` we then create a new `BinaryWriter` that takes the stream as an argument (5).
-After that we can simply write the current `hitCount`  to the file using `Write()` (6).
+Using this `FileStream`, we then create a new `BinaryWriter` that takes the stream as an argument (5).
+After that, we can simply write the current `hitCount`  to the file using `Write()` (6).

-The next time we start the game (7) we check if the file that we saved our data to already exists.
+The next time we start the game (7), we check if the file that we saved our data to already exists.
 If so, it means we have saved data before and can now read it.
 Once again, we create a new `Filestream` (9) first, this time using the `FileMode.Open` option.
-To read the data from the file we need to use the `BinaryReader` (10) which also gets initialized with the `FileStream` identical to the `BinaryWriter`.
+To read the data from the file, we need to use the `BinaryReader` (10), which also gets initialized with the `FileStream` identical to the `BinaryWriter`.

-Finally, using `ReadInt32()` we can read the hit count from the file and assign it to `hitCount`.
+Finally, using `ReadInt32()`, we can read the hit count from the file and assign it to `hitCount`.

 Let's look into extending this simple example in the next section.